The Direct Democracy Forum is currently one of the smallest political parties in South Africa, but has significant policies.

 This same process can be used to fund a Basic Income Grant (BIG) (aka UBI or Universal Basic Income) of say R5000 per month for every adult South African Citizen while a once in a lifetime Advancement Grant of about R200000 for the same population can pay for tertiary education or other advancement expenditure.
 We see these grants as a joint investment in the demand side of the economy and in SA’s population, giving them opportunities and choices they would not otherwise have.
 A BIG will also fund a National Health Insurance Scheme and help fund a Sovereign Wealth Fund (SWF).
 All this from a 2.165% TEAL (see Teal the Big Picture).
 We expect the SWF to eventually fund the BIG from profits earned.

 A policy to help redress the problems of Democracy is for a Senate populated independently of party politics.
 This Senate has a rolling population (50% are replaced annually) drawn by a random process from a cross-section of a volunteer population, identified for example, by Age, Income, Education, Cultural Affiliation, Religion, Gender & etcetera, and arranged into peer groups.
 Thus far some 40 peer groups have been identified.
 At 10 senators per peer group this equals 400 senators.
 The legislative assembly and cabinet would legislate and regulate, and the Senate would approve or reject that legislation and regulation.
 This includes the possibility of a minority veto for discriminatory legislation or regulation.
-The cost savings from replacing tax with TEAL will practically pay for the Senate.
+The cost savings from replacing tax with TEAL will more than pay for the Senate.

 We do not think these proposals are a total solution for all SA’s woes.
 There needs to be a framework of sound government policy and administration.
 In that sense, Cabinet and the Executive will be the executors of the will of parliament and SA’s population, but we think the proposals sketched above will contribute significantly to a more prosperous and happy South Africa.